abhisheksaxena1998/rfd9/README.md

-# detector-redditv5
+# detector-reddit

-catch it live on https://flair-detector-redditv5.herokuapp.com/
+catch it live on https://reddit-flairdetector.herokuapp.com/